John Stonehouse: After release

 From January 1980, Stonehouse was a volunteer fundraiser for the East London-based charity, Community Links.
 He joined the Social Democratic Party (SDP), which later amalgamated with the Liberal Party to become the Liberal Democrats.
 In June 1980, he was discharged from bankruptcy.

-Stonehouse wrote three novels, and made TV appearances and radio broadcasts during the rest of his life, mostly in connection with discussing his disappearance.
+Stonehouse wrote three novels and made numerous television and radio appearances during the rest of his life, mostly in connection with discussing his disappearance.
 In June 1986 he appeared on TVS's Regrets programme and in December that year on the BBC Radio 4 interview programme In The Psychiatrist's Chair with Anthony Clare.

 Personal life

-Stonehouse married Barbara Joan Smith in 1948, and they had two daughters, Jane and Julia, and a son, Mathew.
-After their divorce in 1978, Stonehouse married his mistress, Sheila Elizabeth Buckley (nee Black), in Hampshire on 31 January 1981.
-In December 1982 their son James William John was born.
+Stonehouse married Barbara Joan Smith in 1948; the marriage produced three children.
+After their divorce in 1978, Stonehouse married his mistress, Sheila Elizabeth Buckley (née Black), in Hampshire on 31 January 1981; the marriage produced one child.

-Stonehouse's daughter Julia Stonehouse published an account of her father's life in 2021 entitled John Stonehouse, My Father: The True Story of the Runaway MP; it was released almost simultaneously with a book called Stonehouse: Cabinet Minister, Fraudster, Spy, by criminal defence solicitor Julian Hayes, who is Stonehouse's great nephew through the author's father, Michael Hayes, who was the MP's nephew and his lawyer.
-Julia Stonehouse has an eponymous website in which she questions the veracity of other books and broadcasts about her father.
+Stonehouse's daughter Julia published an account of her father's life in 2021 entitled John Stonehouse, My Father: The True Story of the Runaway MP; it was released almost simultaneously with a book called Stonehouse: Cabinet Minister, Fraudster, Spy, by criminal defence solicitor Julian Hayes, who is Stonehouse's great nephew through the author's father, Michael Hayes, who was the MP's nephew and his lawyer.
+Julia has an eponymous website in which she questions the veracity of other books and broadcasts about her father.